2007 AFC Asian Cup qualification: Team excluded

 Thus, out of 46 national teams, 25 entered the qualifying.

 Preliminary round

 In December 2005, Bangladesh and Pakistan played off in a home and away series (with Bangladesh hosting the first leg), to determine which team would progress to the final qualifying round.
 This was originally scheduled in November but the earthquake in Pakistan forced it to be postponed.

-After a goalless first leg in Bangabandhu National Stadium, Dhaka, Bangladesh on 22 December 2005, Bangladesh won the second leg thanks to the goal from Firoz Mahmud Titu at the 84-minute in People's Sports Complex, Karachi, Pakistan four days later.
+After a goalless first leg in Bangabandhu National Stadium, Dhaka, Bangladesh on 22 December 2005, Bangladesh won the second leg thanks to the goal from Firoj Mahmud Titu at the 84-minute in People's Sports Complex, Karachi, Pakistan four days later.
 Bangladesh qualified with the 1–0 on aggregate.
 However, Pakistan ended up also being qualified into the final qualifying round anyway, after Sri Lanka withdrew.